-In the current state, GEOGLAM information is distributed across several sites.
-We look toward the development of the GEO knowledge Hub to provide a long term home for GEOGLAM data, information, best practices, tools and algorithms.
-In the medium term we are in the process of creating a new website to fill this gap.
+In the current state, GEOGLAM intellectual property is distributed across several sites.
+This includes methods, algorithms, software tools and data.
+In the short term we will be redesigning the GEOGLAM website in the summer of 2019, with the intent of better linking these assets.
+Longer term we look toward the development of the GEO knowledge Hub to provide a home for GEOGLAM data, information, best practices, tools and algorithms.
+To this end we are fully supporting the knowledge hub proposal and providing support to develop the proof of concept for its approval at the 2019 GEO plenary.